bburky/bburky.github.com/entries/cve/2023-06-01-kyverno-deletiontimestamp.md

 icon: TODO
 class: notecard-6x4
 ---
-Discovered that in versions of Kyverno prior to 1.10.0, that Kyverno does not enforce policies on resources with a `deletionTimestamp`, which occurs during finalization after resource deletion begins.
+Discovered that in versions of Kyverno prior to 1.10.0, Kyverno does not enforce policies on resources with a `deletionTimestamp`, which occurs during finalization after resource deletion begins.
 This allows a bypass of "validate, generate, or mutate-existing policies, even in cases where the validationFailureAction field is set to Enforce."

 Impact is low for most Kubernetes resources because most controllers ignore changes during finalization.
-However, a few built in kinds such as ConfigMaps, Secrets and Services may honor changes during deletion.
+However, a few built in resource kinds such as ConfigMaps, Secrets and Services may honor changes during deletion.
 Custom resources may also be affected.

 An attacker could first maliciously add a non-existent finalizer and begin deletion of a resource, then perform a malicious update of the resource bypassing Kyverno policies.